'Once in a Whale'

 Duties included leading and developing other institutional policy such as those required for museum accreditation.
 This includes Integrated Pest Management, which I designed and implemented throughout the museum in 2013.
 I also designed new formats for recording and sharing conservation records and associated data.

-Throughout my time at the Oxford University Museum of Natural History, I prioritised the continuous improvement of the quality of collection stores, moving and repacking collections into conservation-grade materials.
+Throughout my time at the Oxford University Museum of Natural History, I prioritized the continuous improvement of the quality of collection stores, upgrading environmental monitoring systems and moving and repacking collections into conservation-grade materials.